nicktodd/ml-deployment-workshop/02_custom_image_pipeline copy.md

 1. Using your preferred editor, open the `buildspec.yml` file in your new Git project.

 2. Note the various sections.
-In the first section, we are logging into the Docker registry for our own ECR registry, and then also for the ECR registry of the location of our parent Docker image.
+In the first section, we are logging into the Docker registry for our own ECR registry.
+The parent image is a Ubuntu standard image in Dockerhub.

 ```
   pre_build:
     commands:
       - echo Logging in to Amazon ECR...
       - aws ecr get-login-password --region eu-west-1 | docker login --username AWS --password-stdin xxx.dkr.ecr.eu-west-1.amazonaws.com
-      - aws ecr get-login-password --region eu-west-1 | docker login --username AWS --password-stdin 520713654638.dkr.ecr.eu-west-1.amazonaws.com
 ```

 3. Review the commands in the build section.
 We are building a Docker image from the Dockerfile.